At the centre of the British Museum sits the largest covered public square in Europe, the Queen Elizabeth II Great Court.

 The £100 million project was supported by grants of £30 million from the Millennium Commission and £15.75 million from the Heritage Lottery Fund.

-The Great Court was opened on 6 December 2000 by Her Majesty the Queen.
+The Great Court was opened on 6 December 2000 by Queen Elizabeth II.